LuisAquije123/LuisAquije123/README.md

 **About me:

-- 🔭 I’m currently working on backend develop
+- 🔭 I’m currently working on backend development
 - 🌱 I’m currently learning cibersecurity
 - 👯 I’m looking to collaborate on web/mobile projects
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with Cloud Computing
 - 💬 Ask me about nodejs, vue, c++
 - 📫 How to reach me: luisaquijequiroga11@gmail.com